-At Prestone UK, we recommend checking your coolant/antifreeze at least every two weeks, depending on the amount of travelling you do.
-A functioning cooling system is crucial to the ongoing performance and health of your vehicle’s engine, so it’s important to make sure the coolant level never drops below the minimum fill line marked on the coolant/antifreeze reservoir.
+At Prestone UK, we recommend checking your coolant/antifreeze at least every two weeks, depending on the amount of driving you do.
+A functioning cooling system is crucial to the ongoing performance and health of your car’s engine, so it’s important to make sure the coolant/antifreeze level never drops below the minimum fill line marked on the reservoir.

 Here, we answer some of the most common questions asked by those topping up coolant/antifreeze for the first time, including:

 - How do I identify my car’s coolant/antifreeze reservoir?

 - How do I check the level of the cooling system?

 - How can I tell if my cooling system is leaking?